alx-tools/Hack-The-Virtual-Memory/04. The Stack/README.md

 ## The Stack

 As we have seen in [chapter 2](https://blog.holbertonschool.com/hack-the-virtual-memory-drawing-the-vm-diagram/) the stack resides at the high end of memory and grows downward.
 But how does it work exactly?
+How does it translate into assembly code?
+What are the registers used?
 In this chapter we will have a closer look at how the stack works, and how does the program automatically allocates and de-allocates local variables.

 Once we will have understood this we will be able to play a little bit with it, and hijack the flow of our program.
 Ready?
 Let's start!

-_Note: In this chapter we will talk only about the user stack, as opposed to the kernel stack_
+_Note: We will talk only about the user stack, as opposed to the kernel stack_

 ## Prerequisites